"...the relationships between microorganisms and their environments have a crucial role in the health of the planet and all of its inhabitants."

 (Nature Microbiological Reviews, Editorial Board, 2008)

-Research in our working group aims at an understanding of the microbial diversity and activities in the marine environment.
+Research aims at understanding the microbial diversity and activities in the marine environment.
 Microorganisms occur nearly everywhere in the marine environment and thus play a crucial role in decomposition of organic matter and cycling of nutrients.
-Additionally bacteria serve as food source for a number of organisms, thus their characteristics are also linked to higher trophic levels (i.e. phytoplankton, zooplankton, and mussels).
+Additionally bacteria are linked to higher trophic levels, e.g. serve as food source for a number of organisms, thus their characteristics are also linked to higher trophic levels (i.e. phytoplankton, zooplankton, and mussels).

 - Microbial ecology of methanotrophic bacteria